marconeroni/Dough-O/README.txt

 Kivy    1.11.1  www.kivy.org

 This device is intended only for personal/domestic use.
-Software / Hardware modification and redistribution without the author's permission is prohibited.
+Software / Hardware modification and commercialization without the author's permission is prohibited.

 Requests, suggestions and bugs can be reported to the following email: info@dougho.com